plotly/academy/_react/5-immutable-data.md

 1. Converting from (`fromJS`) and to (`toJS`) JavaScript objects to immutable data structures is _very performance expensive and slow_.
 This is fine for the `initialState` because we only ever convert that once, but doing that on every render will have an impact on your app.

-2. You thus loose the main benefit of ImmutableJS, which is performance!
+2. You thus lose the main benefit of ImmutableJS, which is performance!

 Now you might be thinking "But if it's so expensive, how can ImmutableJS have performance as its main benefit?".
 To explain that we have to quickly go over how ImmutableJS works.

 ## How ImmutableJS works

 Immutable data structures can't be changed.
-So when we convert a regular JavaScript object with `fromJS` what ImmutableJS does is loop over every single property and value in the object (including nested object and arrays) and transfers it to a new, immutable one. (the same thing applies in the other direction for `toJS`)
+So when we convert a regular JavaScript object with `fromJS` what ImmutableJS does is loop over every single property and value in the object (including nested objects and arrays) and transfers it to a new, immutable one. (the same thing applies in the other direction for `toJS`)

 The problem with standard JavaScript objects is that they have reference equality.
 That means even when two objects have the same content, they're not the same: